Featured Posts

 Strict Data Governance: Adhere to your data governance policies, which should control access to and distribution of sensitive data within the organisation.
 Our logging and auditing mechanisms are there to monitor data handling.

-The potential of AI-driven technologies like ChatGPT is unquestionable, but we must balance this innovation with a commitment to data privacy.
+The potential of Gen AI-driven technologies like ChatGPT is unquestionable, but we must balance this innovation with a commitment to data security.
 Active participation in following best practices of mindful sharing, maintaining strict adherence to data governance policies, and promptly reporting any issues, is key to ensuring ongoing safety online.